French writer Gustave Flaubert said:

 - Write Morning Pages every day to help clear things off your mind.

-- Perform a Daily Review to stay on top of things.
+- Do a Daily Review to stay on top of things.

 - Organize by putting things where they belong.

-- Do the essential things first; schedule them in your calendar.
+- Do the important things first; schedule them in your calendar.

 When you’re about to make dinner for friends, you already have things in place in your kitchen.
 You’ve already decided what you’re going to make for dinner, and you’re simply imagining all of the possibilities for how you want the dinner to turn out.
 You’re in a divergent state of mind.
 During this state, your brain dominance shifts from left to right.
 Now you can make a creative mess.
 You’re creating a safe space for yourself where you know your ideas about making dinner won’t be judged or critiqued.
 You give yourself the permission to be wild and creative with them.
 In other words, you have permission to come up with “bad ideas”.
 You can only get to this space where you can make a creative mess when you have some structure in place — mise en place — when things in the kitchen are exactly where they belong.
 You don’t have to cook neat.
 You just have to start out neat.